arkin0x/cyberspace/readme.md

 Where `pow` is the valid proof-of-work.

-While mining you will calculate the valid proof-of-work for each iteration to determine if it is close enough to your desired target coordinate, or, if the Construct is at least the size you want it to be.
+While mining you will calculate the valid proof-of-work for each iteration to determine if it is close enough to your desired target coordinate, or, if the construct is at least the size you want it to be.

-## Shards
+## Shards (coming soon)

-Once you've published a Construct, you will be able to put 3D objects into it called Shards.
-In cyberspace terms, Shards are child objects of Constructs, but exist as a separate event in nostr.
-The spec for the 3D format is in development, but you will be able to publish a kind 33332 (replaceable parameterized) "Shard" event containing 3D data and set the e tag to reference your Construct.
+Once you've published a construct, you will be able to put 3D objects into it called Shards.
+In cyberspace terms, Shards are child objects of constructs, but exist as a separate event in nostr.
+The spec for the 3D format is in development, but you will be able to publish a kind 33331 (replaceable parameterized) "Shard" event containing 3D data and set the e tag to reference your Construct.
 The coordinates of the Shard event will be relative to the Construct's origin; Shards outside of the bounding box will simply be invisible.
 In order to be valid, Shards will require proof-of-work relative to their complexity (TBD; may relate to vertex count or bytes).
 Shards will be zappable and may represent purchasable goods or services.
 Shards may also be marked as "traversable" allowing Avatars to attach to them temporarily; this is how you can implement ground/gravity or pathways within your Construct that Avatars may use as an anchor to interact in a more human way (as opposed to floating in 3D space).

 ### Thermo